You can study individual units for personal or professional development without having to apply for a full QUT course.

 Business communication between the English-speaking world and China has been increasing rapidly and on an extensive scale.
 Success of many business deals and transactions depends on truthful and effective translation of business documents between the two languages.This unit will help students expand their skills into conducting translation work in business and, in particular, in the areas of accounting, banking and international business.

 This language unit is designed for native or near-native Chinese speakers from any discipline with an interest in developing Chinese–English interpreting skills.
-The unit teaches basic interpreting theories and helps students develop aural and written skills in dialogue interpreting, sight interpreting and consecutive interpreting through a large amount of varied interpreting practice in authentic situations such as exhibitions and fairs, business negotiations, overseas visit, interviews, health service, reception services, tours and visits and catering culture.
+The unit teaches basic interpreting knowledge and strategies, and helps students develop aural, note-taking and oral skills in dialogue interpreting, sight interpreting, and consecutive interpreting through a large amount of varied interpreting practice in authentic situations such as reception services, tours and visits, catering culture, exhibitions and fairs, business negotiations, overseas visits, interviews, sports and health services.
 The knowledge and skills the students acquire in this unit will position them to act as a communicative bridge, interpreting communications between the company or institution on one side and its Chinese or English-speaking clients on the other.
 Admission may require an interview.

 Contact and communication between the English-speaking world and China have been increasing rapidly and on an extensive scale.
 Successful communication between language speakers of Chinese and English depends greatly on truthful and effective interpreting of conversations and speeches from one language to the other.
 It is designed for students who are interested to interpret formal and ceremonial speeches in situations where they may find themselves in their future work places.

 This advanced unit builds on skills and knowledge of translation theories gained in AMB045 and AMB046 and is for students who have a strong interest in further developing their ability to comprehend and translate more complex texts related to personal finance management and other work situations.
-A wide range of authentic materials will be used in the translation practice, covering such topics as business news, taxation, equity/stock market, foreign currency exchanges, personal insurance and social securities (related mainly to Australian and Chinese contexts) which will further students' competitiveness in government and financial services employment markets.
-Students in the unit will also further develop their understanding of cross-cultural differences in the topics areas covered, in addition to gaining practical insight into the different business cultures in the use in the two languages.
+A wide range of authentic materials will be used in the translation practice, covering such topics as business news, taxation, equity/stock market, foreign currency exchanges, personal insurance and social securities (related mainly to Australian and Chinese contexts).
+Skills developed in this unit will enhance students' competitiveness for working in government and financial services sectors.
+And they will be able to develop their understanding of cross-cultural differences in the topics areas covered in addition to gaining practical insight into the different business cultures in the use of the two languages.

 This advanced unit complements AMB049, consolidating and extending students' knowledge gained in AMB045 and AMB046 to help students further develop their translation skills in business situations in both China and the English-speaking world.
 Students will apply learned skills to a wide range of authentic materials covering topics such as property economics, loans and mortgages, superannuation and pensions, asset allocation, estate planning (related mainly to Australian and Chinese contexts) and idioms used in business texts.
 Students in the unit will develop a high level of cross-cultural awareness – essential for performing professional translation tasks in government and companies providing financial services to the general public.